Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bengals stats and trends

+- Cincinnati has played 16 games, with nine wins against the spread.

-- This year, the Bengals won ATS in their only game as an underdog of 6 points or more.
+- This season, the Bengals won ATS in their only game as an underdog of 6 points or more.

-- Cincinnati's games this year have eclipsed the over/under eight times in 16 opportunities (50%).
+- Cincinnati's games this season have gone over the total in eight out of 16 opportunities (50%).

-- When Cincinnati records more than 22.2 points, it is 8-3 against the spread and 9-2 overall.
+- When Cincinnati puts up more than 22.2 points, it is 8-3 against the spread and 9-2 overall.

-- Cincinnati is 6-5 against the spread and 7-4 overall when the team amasses over 319.6 yards.
+- In games that Cincinnati churns out over 319.6 yards, the team is 6-5 against the spread and 7-4 overall.

 - The Bengals have turned the ball over two more times (21 total) than the Browns have forced a turnover (19) this season.